mairabaptista/basic-mlops/README.md

 mlops-deploy
 ==============================

 A simple FastAPI app serving a ML model.
-This repository is a playground to test features such as cookiecutter.
+This repository is a playground to test features such as cookiecutter, cloud deployment, etc.

 Project Organization
 ------------